italrr/cr/docs/Lore.md

 There are 50 million people in Dóluz.
 Most of them low-lives.
 One of the main joints of Century Laboratories is located in Dóluz.
 The main transporation in Dóluz is the metro as streets are too narrow for for full sized vehicles, and Flying Vehicles are too expensive for the middle class.
 Most people ride their personal electric vehicles such as bikes and scooters, and then everyone else uses public transportation.

 Dóluz is famous because of its night life.
-Dóluz is one of the few colonies without regulations on sex slaves and age of consent is 12 years old, also most drugs are unregulated.
+Dóluz is one of the few colonies without regulations on sex slaves and the age of consent is 12 years old, also most drugs are unregulated.

 Dóluz law enforcement is called the Protection Squad.
-Most basic rights of a citizen in Dóluz include protection from the Squad, but many of their services are paid such as murder and missing persons investigations.
+Most basic rights of a citizen in Dóluz include immediate threat protection from the Squad, but many of their services are paid such as murder and missing persons investigations.

 The city is completely domed, but the ground under it is actually highly fertile as of now, and inhabited by small purple worms.
 It's unknown how it happened, but it's said that a secret project carried by an unknown group which consisted in terraforming the floor using a mutated type of worm that survived by eating waste.
 It seems the city waste management system has been leaking through the base and reaching the worms, keeping them alive.